 - Clone the git repo at the following link: https://github.com/ldaptive/aws-s3-sftp-azure-IdentityProvider

 - Navigate to the folder where you downloaded the repo to and run npm install

 - Go into the root of the directory and create a .zip file with all of the files and folders in order to upload to your lambda function.

 - Navigate to Lambda: https://console.aws.amazon.com/lambda and locate the function that was created by our stack.
 In this example, we kept the default Lambda name of Azure-AD-IdentityValidator.

 - Select the function to enter the function edit pane.
 Navigate to the Function code section.
 Change the Code entry type to Upload a .zip file then press the Upload button.
 Navigate to where you downloaded the Function .zip file and select the function for upload.
 Now save the function.

-This is just an example on how to setup authentication with Azure AD and leverage group memberhsip validation.
+This is just an example on how to setup authentication with Azure AD and leverage group membership validation.
 There are many different use cases, weather leveraging Read Only or Write access, or being able to better direct who has access to what files.
-Our use case for creating this dealt with several hundred users needing to be able to access data specific to them and provisioning local access keys was not a viable solution nor did it pass rigerous audit checks due to the nature of the data.
-We also gained insight into what a user is doing what with data by logging all file access to cloudwatch and thus not requiring a seperate CloudTrail for this bucket.
+Our use case for creating this dealt with several hundred users needing to be able to access data specific to them and provisioning local access keys was not a viable solution nor did it pass rigorous audit checks due to the nature of the data.
+We also gained insight into what a user is doing what with data by logging all file access to cloudwatch and thus not requiring a separate CloudTrail for this bucket.